Slavery and human trafficking statement

 We have discussed the Act, its purpose and the Group’s attitude to it at a Group board meeting.
 We have alerted our senior managers to it and challenged them to continue to consider where the risk of modern slavery or human trafficking may arise in their parts of the Group’s businesses.
 We have provided guidance to our procurement team members on the need to avoid those risks and on possible indicators of them in the supply chain.
 We will continue to enhance the assurances we seek from supply chain members as to their avoidance of modern slavery and human trafficking.

-This statement is made pursuant to section 54(1) of the Act for the financial year ending 31 March 2018.
-It has been approved by the Places for People Group Limited’s board of directors on 24 October 2018 and the boards of directors of each of the Group’s subsidiaries required to make a statement under the Act.
+This statement is made pursuant to section 54(1) of the Act for the financial year ending 31 March 2019 (1 April 2018 to 31 March 2019).
+It has been approved by Places for People Group Limited’s board of directors on 29 May 2019 and the boards of directors of each of the Group’s subsidiaries required to make a statement under the Act.